 As a journalist, Wayne won many prestigious awards for investigative and political reporting.
 After leaving the news business in 2005, Wayne managed public affairs and communications for two Idaho agencies, wrote speeches for and developed the policies for several successful political campaigns.
 For two years, he ran the communications operations for a member of Congress.
 Wayne has two children and lives in Boise.

-Fred Birnbaum, Vice President
+Dustin Hurst, Vice President

 Fred Birnbaum joined the Idaho Freedom Foundation as vice president and chief operating officer after working 25 years in the paper and packaging industry.

 Fred now serves as the IFF's Legislative Affairs Director and guides the Foundation's policy efforts.

 Most recently he served as director of business and financial analysis for Packaging Corporation of America (formerly Boise Inc.) and has lived in Boise since 2000.
 His experience in industry includes roles in finance, operations, project management, and factory management.

 Fred served in the U.S. Army as a communication staff officer and platoon leader and worked briefly for US Senator John Glenn, as a Military Affairs Fellow, following his Army career He received his master’s degree in business administration (MBA) from the University of North Carolina at Chapel Hill and his bachelor’s degree in political science from the University of Wisconsin at Madison.

 Janae started working for the Idaho Freedom Foundation in late 2017 as the assistant to the president.

 She graduated with honors from Northwest Nazarene University in 2017, with a degree in English and a minor in philosophy.
 Janae is a member of the International English Honors Society, and she often donates her writing skills to various nonprofit organizations.

 Janae loves writing to express ideas, and she’s thrilled to join IFF.
 In her spare time, you can find her reading, singing, or writing stories.